steventango/cmput-412-website/exercise-1.md

 #### **mDNS**

-For unknown reasons, mDNS on the DuckieNet lab network stopped working for a few days.
+For unknown reasons, mDNS on the DuckieNet network stopped working for a few days.
 This made connecting to the Duckiebot's challenging, as `dts fleet discover` and a few other `dts` commands don't work without mDNS.
 The best workaround I found for this issue is to add a new entry to my `/etc/hosts` file.
 Adding `192.168.1.33 csc22902.local`, effectively allows requests to `csc22902.local` to map to IP address `192.168.1.33`, allowing me to work past the mDNS issues.
-To get the IP address, I used SSH to access the lab machine and ran `ping csc22902.local`.
+To get the IP address, I ran `ping csc22902.local` on the lab machine which had working mDNS.
 Alternatively, `nmap` might also work.

 #### **Color Detector**